Pacific CARE Pet Emergency & Specialty

 Diabetic animals refusing food

-Pregnant animals in labor for more than one hour without delivering, those that have gone more than three to four hours between delivering
+Pregnant animals in labor for more than one hour without delivering, those that have gone more than three to four hours between deliveries

 Bumping into things, disorientation